 In this widget you can check your database usage:

-The total database size is the amount of the Index Size plus the Data Size values.
+The Total Database Size is the amount of the Index Size plus the Data Size values.
 These charts are stacked on top of each other to give the Total Database Size and display the combined total of data used.

-Import statistics: Data import
+Data import widget

-Here you can check the imports:
+Here you can select the API or SFTP Import data

 - API imports (the error rate, the number of uploaded and affected rows)